Language: EN

 Efficiency Comparison Table

-Let’s take a look at a summary table of the efficiencies of the collections we have seen in the course, for different operations:
+Let’s take a look at a summary table of the efficiencies of the collections we have seen in the course, regarding different operations:

 OperationArrayListLinkedListStackQueueSetDict